The Timber

 The Epoxy Pour

-The resin work on a piece this size is a multi-day process.
-Each pour has to cure fully before the next layer can go in, and the ambient temperature and humidity need to be controlled throughout.
+The resin work on a piece this size happens slowly.
+Each pour needs to cure properly before the next layer goes in, and the room conditions need to stay steady while that happens.

 Surfacing and Finishing

-Once the epoxy had fully cured, the real precision work began.
-The table was surfaced using our CNC router to achieve a dead-flat plane across the entire 1,500mm diameter — any variation would be immediately visible once the final clear coat was applied.
+Once the epoxy had cured, the precise work began.
+The table was surfaced on the CNC router to create a dead-flat plane across the full 1,500mm diameter.
+Any wobble or unevenness would have shown up immediately under the final clear coat.

 The Finished Piece

-The completed table is something that stops people in their tracks.
-The 50,000-year-old Kauri grain is on full display — golden, warm, alive with figuring that only millennia of compression can produce.
-The dark epoxy fills sit like dark pools in the timber, adding depth without competing with it.
+Finished, the table has the kind of presence that makes people slow down.
+The 50,000-year-old Kauri grain is right there on show: golden, warm, full of movement.
+The dark epoxy fills sit like still pools in the timber, adding depth without trying to steal the whole scene.

-Under a final high-gloss clear coat, the table has a depth that photographs struggle to capture.
-The surface is glass-smooth to the touch, and the ancient grain patterns seem to float just beneath the surface.
+Under the final high-gloss clear coat, the surface has a depth that is hard to photograph properly.
+It is glass-smooth to the touch, but the grain still feels alive underneath it, almost floating below the finish.

 Specifications